KarenSpinner/newsletter-digest-standalone/README.md

 - Run the digest tool with a long lookback period (enough to cover your last 20 articles) and with the temp_folder option.
   Example: python digest_generator.py -d 90 -t backup_files -c my_backup.csv
 - The tool will generate a digest page and save a HTML copy of each of your articles in the backup_files folder
-- You can also save a CSV file of your article data with the links and metrics by including the -oc option.
+- You can also save a CSV or HTML file of your article data with the links and metrics by including the -oc or -oh option.
-  Example: python digest_generator.py -d 90 -t backup_files -c my_backup.csv -oc backup_files\my_article_data.csv
+  Example: python digest_generator.py -d 90 -t backup_files -c my_backup.csv -oc backup_files\my_article_data.csv -oh backup_files\my_article_backup.html

 ### Interactive prompts: